Do You Have to Register a Dirt Bike in Utah? Rules and Requirements Explained

 • Speedometer and odometer

-• Obtain a title and register the bike with the Utah DMV as a “Street-Legal Motorcycle.”
+• Obtain a title and register the bike with Utah DMV as a “Street-Legal Motorcycle.”

 Dirt bike parked on a modern urban street in Salt Lake City, Utah, with a helmet resting on its seat, surrounded by glass buildings and distant mountains under a bright sky.